 Considerations for a short term trading strategy

 If you would rather trade UMA quickly for an accelerated profit, UMA’s potential growth is not of primary interest.
-Instead, use technical analysis to effectively buy UMA through a trusted broker for a reduced price, before selling it for an increased price.
+Instead, use technical analysis and sign up to a trusted broker.
 If you can spot trends, anticipate price movements and read charts efficiently, trading UMA could be a strong short-term investment strategy.